software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ### Product backlog

 The _Product Backlog_ is a prioritized list of requirements for the developed software.
 Commonly these requirements are documented as user stories.
 The Product Backlog is altered constantly during the Sprints, mostly during the Sprint Planning event.
 For example, new user stories are added, old ones are edited or their priority is changed.
-Once a user story is implemented during the Sprint and it the implementation is accepted by the Product Owner, the user story can be removed from the Product Backlog.
+Once a user story is implemented during the Sprint and the implementation is accepted by the Product Owner, the user story can be removed from the Product Backlog.

 {: .note }